 Manufacturing Sector: Foreign Worker Work Permit Requirements

-To (employ foreign workers for the manufacturing sector), you will have to meet specific requirements for business activity, worker’s source country or region, quota and levy.
+Employ foreign workers for the manufacturing sector, you will have to meet specific requirements for business activity, worker’s source country or region, quota and levy.

 These requirements are additional and specific to the manufacturing sector.
 You should refer to the more general conditions and requirements for Work Permit as well.